This is what you can do to help victims of the earthquake in Mexico

 UNICEF Mexico

-UNICEF has launched an earthquake relief fund in order to assist those impacted by the disaster.
+UNICEF has launched an earthquake relief fund in order to assist those affected by the disaster.

 United Way